-(a) The current liabilities are included in other accruals and payables on the Consolidated Balance Sheets.
+(1) The current liabilities are included in other current liabilities on the Consolidated Balance Sheets.

 The following table presents amounts included in accumulated other comprehensive income on the Consolidated Balance Sheets that will be recognized as components of pension cost in future periods.